-- 1 Refer to operator's manual in detail. - 2 Always buckle up the seat belt for safety operation. - 3 When the operator get off the truck, always pull the parking brake lever so that the truck can keep with stopping condition. - 4 The people should not pass through under forks and other attachments which are lifted or being lifted. - 5 Do not jump down from the truck.
-It can be caused that the operator have severe injury or death in the event of a tip over. - 6 Outstretch the legs as widely as possible and grasp firmly the steering handle. - 2 Learn the body to the opposite direction in order to avoid severe injury or death when the truck is tipped over.

-Refer to page 3-3 for details.
+- 1 Refer to operator's manual in detail. - 2 Always buckle up the seat belt for safety operation. - (3) When the operator get off the machine, always pull the parking brake lever so that the machine can keep with stopping condition. - 4 The people should not pass through under forks and other attachments which are lifted or being lifted. - 5 Do not jump down from the machine.
+It can be caused that the operator have severe injury or death in the event of a tip over. - (6) Outstretch the legs as widely as possible and grasp firmly the steering handle. - 7 Learn the body to the opposite direction in order to avoid severe injury or death when the machine is tipped over. - Refer to page 3-3 for details.